stevegithinji/Image-Classification-Chest-X-Ray-Images-Pneumonia-/README.md

 A recall score of *0.93* for the *"PNEUMONIA"* class means that the model correctly identified *93%* of the actual pneumonia cases in the dataset.
 This indicates a high sensitivity of the model in detecting pneumonia, as it has a low likelihood of missing positive cases.

 ## Conclusion
 In conclusion, we have developed an image classification model for detecting pneumonia from X-ray images.
-After training the model on a dataset of X-ray images, we achieved an accuracy of 83% on the training dataset and a loss of 0.37.
+After training the model on a dataset of X-ray images, we achieved an accuracy of *83%* on the training dataset and a loss of *0.37*.

 A high recall score is desirable in medical diagnosis tasks like pneumonia detection because it is crucial to minimize false negatives (missing positive cases).
 In the context of pneumonia, a false negative would mean failing to identify a patient with pneumonia, leading to potential health risks and delayed treatment.

-Therefore, a recall score of 0.93 suggests that the model has a strong ability to accurately detect pneumonia cases in the X-ray images, which is a positive outcome for the classification task.
+Therefore, a recall score of *0.93* suggests that the model has a strong ability to accurately detect pneumonia cases in the X-ray images, which is a positive outcome for the classification task.

 Despite our efforts, it is important to acknowledge that the model's performance fell short of the targeted accuracy of 85%.
 While achieving high accuracy is desirable, it is not always guaranteed, especially in complex and challenging tasks like pneumonia detection from X-ray images.

 Several factors might have contributed to the inability to reach the desired accuracy: limited data, the complexity of the task, chosen model architecture and its capacity to capture relevant features, and the sensitivity of the model to hyperparameters.
 Pneumonia detection from X-ray images can be affected by various factors, including imaging artifacts, inter-patient variability, and the presence of other lung conditions.
 These challenges can make accurate classification more difficult, even with a well-designed model.

 ## Recommendations
+* Pan African Medical Training and Research should use our CNN model for X-ray image classification in the field and also when training researchers in class.

+* Deploy the developed image classification model for pneumonia detection from X-ray images in the real world.
+It will be useful in assisting healthcare professionals in the diagnosis of pneumonia., increase efficiency and speed in diagnosis and act as a second opinion.